nielsbaloe/vertxui/README.md

 ### Clientside pure DOM

 Note that nowadays the trend is to make websites with rich CSS libraries that require no Javascript for the view;  most of the webpages you are looking at every day are written that way (Bootstrap, jQuery Mobile).
-These libraries are using plain low-level HTML with CSS for the view, and only Javascript for interaction (and legacy or fall-back behind-the-scenes code).
+These libraries are using plain low-level HTML with CSS, and only Javascript for interaction (and legacy or fall-back behind-the-scenes code).
 So let's write a bit of HTML easily connectable with CSS, and add some interaction - using Java.

 The clientside with pure DOM looks like plain javascript but then with Java (8's lambda) callbacks.
 This is pure Elemental/GWT (previously TeaVM), so more or less, it 'is' plain javascript: